ufal/npfl129/labs/faq.md

 - _On GitHub, do not create a **public** fork with your solutions_

-  If you keep your solutions in a GitHub repository, please do not create a clone of the repository by using the Fork button – this way, the cloned repository would be **public**.
+  If you keep your solutions in a GitHub repository, please do not create a clone of the repository by using the Fork button; this way, the cloned repository would be **public**.

   Of course, if you just want to create a pull request, GitHub requires a public